ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 - understand what tools are available for you to use

 ### Conditions for using an OIT

+#### Assured, approved, or acceptable

+OITs are often described as being: assured, approved, or acceptable.

+Assured means that the OIT has been tested.
+No specific problems were found that would prevent you from using the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.

+Approved means that the OIT has not been tested.
+A review of the available information about the OIT didn't find any obvious problems.
+It should be OK to use the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.

+Acceptable means that the OIT has not been tested.
+No review has been done of the available information about the OIT.
+Other people within the MOJ might be using the OIT, and have not reported any problems.
+It should be OK to use the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.
+When you use the OIT, think about any consequences of information disclosure.

 #### Thinking about privacy and personal information